pratikshya36/online_notice_board/README.md

 ### MORE DETAILS ABOUT THE TASK
 # CONNECTION TO DATABASE:
   used SQL query: mysqli_connect("localhost","prof_admin","prof1234","md5_password);
+# ALL VALUES ARE OBTAINED BY USING $_POST COMMAND OF php

 # 1.FIRST CREATED REGISTRATION PAGE:
 ![registration](https://user-images.githubusercontent.com/28576445/27514803-861fa7a4-59b2-11e7-8f22-e68fe5210e48.PNG)
   It asks for the studentid and password and stores the information in student_registration table.There are 3 labels:STUDENT      ID,PASSWORD,RETYPE PASSWORD.It displays alert message either when any field is empty or when passwords don't match.